Unsheltered in Place - 99% Invisible

 Emergency Operation Centers

-Jen Loving is the CEO of an organization called Destination Home that works on both ending and preventing homelessness in Santa Clara County.
+Jen Loving is the CEO of an organization called Destination: Home that works on both ending and preventing homelessness in Santa Clara County.
 Loving has worked in homeless services for over 20 years, and her organization has been around since 2008, but in light of the pandemic, everything changed.
-Destination Home was enlisted into a chain of command emergency response system called the Emergency Operations Center (EOC).
+Destination: Home was enlisted into a chain of command emergency response system called the Emergency Operations Center (EOC).
 Every county in California has one.
 An EOC typically takes control of all crisis responses in the event of an earthquake, or a flood, such as coordinating the deployment of food, shelter, and medical supplies — but this is the first time in Loving’s career that the EOC was being activated for a pandemic.

 With the EOC serving as the primary disaster resources liaison to the state and federal government, Loving has observed a drastic shift in how homelessness services usually work in her county.
 She has been opening mass shelters to create space for more social distancing as well as facilitating the distribution of sanitation supplies.
 Her organization also raised an $11 million financial assistance fund to distribute to people in her county who have lost employment due to COVID-19 and are at risk of becoming homeless.
 Within three days of launching the fund, they received 1400 applications, pouring in so fast they crashed the organization’s server.
 Loving estimates that they’ll need about $100 million more for their fund just to keep people in Santa Clara County housed and fed right now.
 Funding is also just one part of a larger challenge in these difficult times.

 For the most part, homeless services across the county come largely from nonprofit organizations and volunteer groups.
-As the crisis of homelessness collides with the crisis of the coronavirus, Destination Home as well as many other organizations are facing the sudden erosion of volunteer support.
+As the crisis of homelessness collides with the crisis of the coronavirus, Destination: Home, as well as many other organizations, are facing the sudden erosion of volunteer support.
 For the most part, inventories are shrinking.
 There are fewer hands available now that before.
-And this is drastically impacting the speed at which masks can be distributed, or the rate at which money from Jen’s $11 million fund can be doled out.
+And this is drastically impacting the speed at which masks can be distributed or the rate at which money from Jen’s $11 million fund can be doled out.

 Project Roomkey

 On April 3, Governor Gavin Newsom announced a plan to secure 15,000 hotel rooms across California for homeless people.
 The project is a county-state partnership, where EOC’s at the county level and people like Jen Loving are making calls to hotel owners in the area and negotiating with them to rent rooms to the state at a reduced rate.
 But for California’s homeless population of at least 150,000, many activists are saying 15,000 hotel rooms isn’t nearly enough.
-In a state of emergency, the Governor and all Mayors have the authority to commandeer the use of private hotels and then work out a fair price later, in front of a judge.
+In a state of emergency, the governor and all mayors have the authority to commandeer the use of private hotels and then work out a fair price later, in front of a judge.
 These activists have been calling on San Francisco’s Mayor London Breed to exercise that power and proactively commandeer hotels for the homeless in San Francisco.

 Worry On Top of Worry